 3. Get funded, make a difference.

-Winning project teams will have until the end of the following Spring Semester to complete their projects.
+Winning project teams will have until the end of Spring Semester 2025 to complete their projects.
 Graduating team members must either be available to complete their project if it is executed after their graduation OR all team members must agree that they will move forward without team members who have graduated.

 All winning teams are required to complete a project execution presentation as well as a project evaluation presentation once their projects have been completed.